wso2/docs-ei/en/streaming-integrator/docs/guides/publishing-data.md

  As shown in the image above, a sink configuration consists of three parts.

-   + **`@sink`**: This annotation defines the sink type via which the messages are published, and allows you to configure the sink parameters (which change depending on the sink type).
+   + **`@sink`**: This annotation defines the sink type via which the data is published, and allows you to configure the sink parameters (which change depending on the sink type).
 For the complete list of supported sink types, see [Siddhi Query Guide - Sink](https://siddhi.io/en/v4.x/docs/query-guide/#sink)
-   + **`@map`**: This annotation specifies the format in which messages are published, and allows you to configure the mapping parameters (which change based of the mapping type/format selected).
+   + **`@map`**: This annotation specifies the format in which the data is published, and allows you to configure the mapping parameters (which change based of the mapping type/format selected).
 For the complete list of supported mapping types, see [Siddhi Query Guide - Sink Mapper](https://siddhi.io/en/v4.x/docs/query-guide/#sink-mapper)
    + **`@attributes`**: This annotation specifies a custom mapping based on which events in the streaming integration flow that need to be published are identified.
 This is useful when the attributes of the output messages you want the Streaming Integrator to publish are different to the corresponding attribute name in the stream definition. e.g., In a scenario where the Streaming Integrator is publishing the average temperature per second, the temperature can be referred to as  `avgTemp` in the output stream definition in your Siddhi application.
 However, you want to publish it with the `Temperature` to the streaming application to which you are publishing.
 In this instance, you need a custom mapping to indicate that `Temperature` is the same as `avgTemp`.

-## Publishing messages using an event sink
+## Publishing data using an event sink
 This section explains how to configure a basic sink without mapping.
 A Siddhi application can contain a sink configuration inline, or refer to a sink configuration that is defined externally in a configuration file.

 #### Defining event sink inline in the Siddhi application